Showing posts with label trauma. Show all posts

 In their recent book, Ecker, Ticic and Hulley (2012) present the basic components necessary to erase dysfunctional implicit learning, and then examine numerous contemporary forms of psychotherapy to determine which types incorporate these components.
 Not surprisingly, most do.
 However, some forms of therapy are more efficient, systematic, and deliberate in their use of these components than others, making for a considerable difference in the likelihood of success and the length of time it takes to get there.
 The components are as follows:

-1. Identify and access the memories of the original experiences that laid down the implicit dysfunctional beliefs
+1. Identify and access the memories of the original experiences that laid down the implicit dysfunctional self-beliefs

 2. Retrieve the accompanying learning simultaneously with the memories: both emotional and schematic